What is next for the HR department

 As is often the case with very specialised positions and roles, people start working in silos.
 The bigger the team, the harder it is to share information.
-In a fast-speed environments, HR needs to be able to share information so that in case something unexpected happens, the entire department is aligned and ready to take action.
+In a fast-speed environment, HR needs to be able to share information so that in case something unexpected happens, the entire department is aligned and ready to act.

 As a matter of fact, tools and technology are helping teams to communicate and align more efficiently.
 However, what we've seen is that HR's activities still appear to be disconnected from the reality of an organisation and technology by itself is not going to make this transformation happens.
 The new way of work demands HR to focus on interpersonal relationships rather than control, policies, standards, and hierarchy.